 “Now is very better, because I have job,” Laia said.
 “I have paycheck.
 I have insurance.
 Goodwill is very helpful for me.
 If I didn’t have Goodwill help, maybe I am back in my country, because I don’t think any organization other than Goodwill can help me like Goodwill helped me.
 I was very lucky to find Goodwill.”

-Laia is hopeful she’ll eventually bring her daughters to the U.S., but for now she’s happy progressing her English skill and working toward a career that will support the life they have in Iran.
+Laia is hopeful she’ll eventually bring her daughters to the U.S., but for now she’s happy progressing her English skill and enjoying a career that will help support the life they have in Iran.